 Film Block Six – 7:00 – 9:00 p.m.
 CLW

-This film block features "DamNation," the provocative and visually stunning film about America's infatuation with dam construction and environmental efforts to reverse this trend.
-Q & A following the film with Ben Knight, the director, cinematographer, and narrator.
+This film block features DamNation, the provocative and visually stunning film about America's infatuation with dam construction and environmental efforts to reverse this trend.
+Q & A following the film with Ben Knight, the Colorado director and cinematographer of the film.

-Images of Change, a student photography exhibit is in the lobby of Henderson Humanities Building during the festival.
+Images of Change, a student photography exhibit, is in the lobby of Henderson Humanities Building during the festival.
+Photography competition winners announced during Film Block Six.